base234/KnowYourLocal-backend/README.md

 Database used in MySQL.

-The frontend repo of the project: [https://github.com/base234/KnowYourLocal-backend](https://github.com/base234/KnowYourLocal-backend)
+The backend repo of the project: [https://github.com/base234/KnowYourLocal-backend](https://github.com/base234/KnowYourLocal-backend)

 # Getting Started
 ## Requirements